arendst/Tasmota/lib/libesp32/berry_animation/docs/DSL_REFERENCE.md

 - **Integer Optimization**: `sqrt()` function automatically handles integer scaling for 0-255 range values
 - **Trigonometric Range**: `sin()` and `cos()` use 0-255 input range (mapped to 0-360°) and return -255 to 255 output range
 - **Automatic Detection**: Mathematical functions are automatically detected at transpile time using dynamic introspection
-- **Closure Context**: In computed parameters, mathematical functions are called as `self.<function>()` in the generated closure context
+- **Closure Context**: In computed parameters, mathematical functions are called as `animation._math.<function>()` in the generated closure context

 **How It Works:**
 When the DSL detects arithmetic expressions containing value providers, variable references, or mathematical functions, it automatically creates closure functions that capture the computation.
 These closures are called with `(self, param_name, time_ms)` parameters, allowing the computation to be re-evaluated dynamically as needed.
-Mathematical functions are automatically prefixed with `self.` in the closure context to access the ClosureValueProvider's mathematical methods.
+Mathematical functions are automatically prefixed with `animation._math.` in the closure context to access the ClosureValueProvider's mathematical methods.

 **User Functions in Computed Parameters:**
 User-defined functions can also be used in computed parameter expressions, providing powerful custom effects.
 User functions must be called with the `user.` prefix: